 It may seem like a warm-weather cocktail, but that’s the margarita’s domain.
 It’s got the same energy as a margarita, but it’s a subdued energy.
-It’s not for partying, it’s for relaxing and savoring.
+It’s not for partying, it's not one of those fancy aphrodisiac drinks.
+It’s for relaxing and savoring.
 It’s a way to let the intense flavors of summer age into toned-down versions of themselves.
 Fall, like summer, can be colorful, but it’s not aggressive.
 And that’s exactly what this very easy fall cocktail is.

 Tequila Sour Ingredients